-With the stencil applied to the wood sign we are ready to start applying paint.
-Take the color (Paint or Stain) which exactly matches the background or best match and start applying using a sponge or small paint brush.
+With the stencil applied to the wood sign, we are ready to start applying paint.
+Take the color (Paint or Stain) which exactly matches the background or best match and start applying using a sponge or small paintbrush.

-You want to do two or three light coats for best effect.
+You want to do two or three light coats for the best effect.
 Don’t let your first paint completely dry.
 Typically, you can apply the second coat upon finishing the first coat.
 Ensure you put on a light coat.

 Once you have the background color coat applied, begin applying the color coat you want the stencil to become.
 As mentioned before you want to make sure you are applying light coats.

 Lastly, you will want to remove the vinyl or Dur-lar stencil prior to the paint completely dries.
 This is an important step to remember because the longer you wait the worst the stencil paint will be when you remove it.